jmfieldman/Mortar/README.md

 Version 1.0 will be the first release of Mortar that is compatible with Swift 3.0.

-> Note that 0.11 and 1.0 are not available at the time of writing this README.
+> Note that 1.0 is not available at the time of writing this README.

 # Usage